jitsi/handbook/docs/dev-guide/contributing.md

 ## Creating Pull Requests
 - Fork the repo.
 - Create a new topic branch for your changes based off the master branch with a suitable name.
-- Make sure your code passes the linter rules beforehand.
-The linter is executed automatically when committing code.
 - Perform **one** logical change per pull request.
 - Maintain a clean list of commits, squash them if necessary.
-- Rebase your topic branch on top of the master branch before creating the pull request.
+- Rebase your topic branch on top of the master branch before creating the pull request. **Never** merge master, always rebase.
 - Commits should have prefix indicating what they do is it feature, a fix or a translation update.
-This is in regards the automated release notes.
-Prefix the commits with `feat: `, `fix: `, `lang: ` etc.
+This helps with automatted release notes generation.
+Prefix the commits with `feat(feature name) `, `fix(feature name)`, etc.

 ## Coding style

 ### Comments